Understanding Alzheimer's and Dementia, Aug. 29

 Alzheimer’s is not a normal part of aging.
 It’s a disease of the brain that causes problems with memory, thinking and behavior.
 Learn about the impact of the disease, the various stages and resources for your family on Thursday, Aug.
-29, 1 to 3 p.m. at the Sebastopol Area Senior Center, 167 N. High Street.
-Free and open to the public..
-RSVP to the Alzheimer’s Association at 800-272-3900.
+29, 1 to 3 p.m.
+Free and open to the public at the Sebastopol Area Senior Center, 167 High St. RSVP to the Alzheimer’s Association at 800-272-3900.

 This Week's e-Edition